 Key Features:

-- Point Earning: Members earn points based on the fare and the flight length.
+- Point Earning: Based on fare and flight distance

 Key Features: